 By Titus Hubbard, Director of Education, MIAT College of Technology Houston Campus

-Working full-time or part-time while pursuing any certificate or degree program is extremely challenging.
+Working full-time or part-time while enrolled in a training program is extremely challenging.
 Adding the realities of family commitments, financial responsibilities, home and vehicle maintenance, and all-important self-care to maintaining a clear focus on working and studying can be extremely stressful.